Bank of New York Mellon

 In embracing these causes, BNY Mellon alienates customers who expect financial institutions to place expertise and customer service over social justice agendas.
 The bank’s woke branding strategy is testing the boundaries of corporate identity.
 As it continues down this path, the question remains: is BNY Mellon still focused on finance, or has it redefined itself as a beacon for woke causes?

-Does Bank of New York Mellon have woke marketing?
+Is Bank of New York Mellon woke?